 Sacristans keep the church and the many objects needed to celebrate the liturgy clean and in good order.

 Men and women serve as ushers at all weekend – and many holy day – Masses to help orchestrate the usual and unexpected / emergency “people movement” aspects of the celebrations.

 One of the parish’s newest ministries, greeters are stationed at each of the entrances 15 minutes before each weekend Mass to greet attendees, helping communicate that “all are welcome.”

-A subcommittee of the Liturgy Committee, this group oversees both the seasonal decoration of the church for liturgy and the larger questions of the art and architectural surroundings, furnishings, lighting, vestments and vessels, and devotional spaces where our community worships.
+This group oversees the seasonal decorations of the church for liturgy and the devotional spaces where our community worships.